Chile: Doing Business in Emerging Markets

 The program, offered by the School of Management, will be led by Professor Oktay Sekercisoy.
 Professor Sekercisoy has extensive experience in Chile and taught numerous classes related to international business and management at Binghamton.

-All students should print out this Estimate of Costs Sheet, bring it to the Financial Aid office, and consult with a counselour there about what the implications of this cost would be for them individually.
+All students should print out this Estimate of Costs Sheet, bring it to the Financial Aid office, and consult with a counselor there about what the implications of this cost would be for them individually.
 Federal and New York State financial aid is generally applicable to study abroad programs.
 The Binghamton Financial Aid Services Office is able to consider only the application of students matriculated at Binghamton for degree study.

 This course is open to undergraduate (sophomore and above) and graduate students in any field of study.
-Applications from Freshman students may also be considered.
+Applications from freshman students may also be considered.
 Other SUNY students are also welcome to apply.
 Students must complete an application form, obtain a recommendation through the online application, write a brief essay about their reasons for wanting to participate in the program, and submit transcripts from the school(s) they have attended if they are not a Binghamton University student.

 The application deadline for this program is October 15.